 Grilled corn

 Pair with unoaked Chardonnay.
 Sweet, salty, buttery grilled corn desire a wine.
-Hence, as an accessory, however, no longer crush their flavors, Chardonnay elderly in steel or vintage very well is a natural healthy.
+Hence, as an accessory, however, no longer crushing its flavors, Chardonnay elderly in steel or vintage very well is a natural healthy.
 Most unoaked Chardonnays nevertheless go through malolactic fermentation, creating a creamy, buttery texture without flavors of vanilla and baking spice that could weigh down the corn.

 Grilled seafood